tomseipp/tomseipp.github.io/_academic_projects/Page_5_Wordle.md

 ---

 ## Project Description
-A few lines abou the project on a braod level
+A few lines about the project on a broad level

 ## Code Access
 <!-- <a href="{{git_link}}">Explore the git repo</a> -->